 Dame Karen Dunnell is a professional statistician and most of her career was spent at the Office for National Statistics where she latterly held the post of National Statistician and Chief Executive.
-She is currently a visiting fellow at Nuffield College, Oxford, an Honorary Fellow at Cardiff University and a Trustee of the British Heart Forum
+She is currently a visiting fellow at Nuffield College, Oxford and an Honorary Fellow at Cardiff University.
+She is a Trustee of the British Heart Forum and a Governor of the University of Westminster.
+She chairs the Longevity and Science Advisory Panel of Legal and General and the Research Committee of Northern Ireland Chest Heart and Stroke.